Cancellation Meadows: a Generic Basis Theorem and Some Applications: Conclusions

 \section{Conclusions}

 The main result of this paper is a generic basis theorem for cancellation meadows.
+We have applied this result to various expansions of meadows.
+The first expansion concerns differential fields.
+It appears that the interaction between differential operators and equations for meadows is entirely unproblematic.
+The propagation properties follow immediately from well-known axioms for differential fields.

-Its main contribution might be just this generic feature: as stated before, most uses of rational numbers in computer science exploit their ordering.
-We include this ordering by extending the initial algebraic specification of $Q_0$ with an equational specification of the sign function, resulting in a finite basis for what we called $Q_0(\sg)$ and we provided a non-trivial proof of the idempotency of the sign function in $Q_0(\sg)$.
+As stated before, most uses of rational numbers in computer science exploit their ordering.
+We include this ordering by extending the initial algebraic specification of $\mathbb{Q}_0$ with an equational specification of the sign function, resulting in a finite basis for what we called $\mathbb{Q}_0(\sg)$ and we provided a non-trivial proof of the idempotency of the sign function in $\mathbb{Q}_0(\sg)$.
 However, the question whether our particular axioms for $\sg(x)$ are independent is left open.

-As a further example we added the floor function $\floor x$ and the ceiling function $\ceiling x$ to $Q_0(\sg)$ and showed that the resulting equational specification is a finite basis.
-However, we did not investigate the independency of these axioms.
-We here notice that for $t(x)$ some term one can add this induction rule:
+As a further example we added the floor function $\floor x$, the ceiling function $\ceiling x$, and the signed square root to $\mathbb{Q}_0(\sg)$ and showed that the resulting equational specification is a finite basis.
+Again, we did not investigate the independency of these axioms.